 Saffron is a spice made from the stigmas of the fall-flowering plant Crocus sativus, a member of the iris family.
 It is native to Asia Minor, where it has been cultivated for thousands of years to be used in medicines, perfumes, dyes, and as a wonderful flavoring for foods and beverages.
 Saffron threads are fine and have a yellow tendril on one end and a flute on the other.
 Ground saffron is red to red-orange in color.
 Saffron is suitable for vegan, gluten-free, and paleo diets.

-American saffron or Mexican saffron is actually safflower, a member of the Daisy family and the same plant from which we get safflower oil.
-Although it's dried, edible flowers do impart the characteristic yellow color to foods, it has no flavor and is not a saffron substitute candidate.
+American saffron or Mexican saffron is safflower, a member of the daisy family and the same plant that is used to produce safflower oil.
+Dried flowers from this plant impart the characteristic yellow color to foods, but they have no flavor.

 Turmeric (Curcuma longa), also known as Indian saffron, is a member of the ginger family.
 It colors food golden yellow but has a different flavor from saffron.
 Turmeric is used to stretch powdered saffron by unscrupulous retailers.

 A warning about meadow saffron (Colchicum autumnale)—this unrelated plant is poisonous and should not be confused with saffron.

 Saffron imparts a somewhat earthy taste that's been described as pungent or even fruity.
 It is subtle enough that it will be masked in dishes that bolder spices.

 Cooking With Saffron

 Saffron threads should be crushed before using them in recipes.
 For ground saffron, it is best to start with saffron threads and lightly toast and grind them yourself.
 Just be extremely careful not to burn them or they won't be usable.
 Often, recipes call for only a pinch of saffron, so a little goes a long way.